ResidentEvilMachinelearning/MIFTSVMRD-Code/README.md

 You need to optimize the parameter first, then run the code for the optimized parameter.
 Also, for different datasets, you need to change the number of classes.

-For the final result should consider MaxAcc.
+For the final result, you should consider MaxAcc.

 ATTN1: These packages are free for academic usage.
 You can run them at your own risk.
 For other purposes.